 Within a dual enrollment program: Program within an organized system with special guidelines that allows high school students to take college-level courses.
+The guidelines might have to do with entrance or eligibility requirements, funding, limits on course taking, etc.

-The guidelines mig \Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of the evolving roles of women.
+Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of the evolving roles of women.

-Work experience (as admission factor): Special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of en
+Work experience (as admission factor): Special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of employment-related skills, or as explanation of student's academic and extracurricular record.